HansonZhang-cuhksz/HandGesture2Symbol/README.md

 - **Data Variability**: Augment dataset with synthetic hand poses and varying backgrounds.
 - **Model Accuracy**: Experiment with multiple architectures (e.g., Random Forest vs. CNN) and hyperparameter tuning.
 - **Real-Time Performance**: Optimize OpenPose parameters and use lightweight models.

----

-This proposal aligns with the course’s emphasis on innovative AI applications and provides a clear roadmap for implementation.